clangstonhinton/deep-learning-challenge/README.md

 ## Results

-Below are the results of the two logistic regression models deployed in the analysis.

 ### 1. Original Model:
 The Original Model had an accuracy of 0.727 with a loss of 0.555.
 The model was trained and evaluated on data that excluded the EIN and NAME columns.
 The model construct included:
   - Hidden Layers = 2